kvutien/Tutorial-truffle-react-hooks/README-2.md

-# Getting Started with Truffle and React
+# Development setup - Getting Started with Truffle and React

 ## Introduction